 The Kurama to Kibune hike passes through this magical Tengu Forest and it does have a somewhat spooky, otherworldly feel to it; the canopy is dense and networks of tree roots crisscross on the path, and it’s easy to see how it came to be known as a spirit forest.
 It’s also one of the best places to see Kyoto’s famous autumn colours, with the maple leaves turning a fiery and defiant red before the onset of winter.

-The hike itself if pretty straightforward; from Kurama station (last stop on the Eizan line), walk up the town’s only road and you’ll see the huge temple gate on the left.
+The hike itself is pretty straightforward; from Kurama station (last stop on the Eizan line), walk up the town’s only road and you’ll see the huge temple gate on the left.
 You have to pay a 200 yen entry fee, and from there it takes about forty minutes to climb up Mt Kurama to the temple.

-Kibune has a famous shrine (Kifune shrine, up the lovely lantern-lined flight of steps on the left side of the road as you walk up through the town), and is also famous for Kawadoko dining – this happens in summer, when restaurants erect wooden decks directly over the flowing waters of the river and under the shade of the trees overhead.
+Kibune has a famous shrine (Kifune Jinja, up the lovely lantern-lined flight of steps on the left side of the road as you walk up through the town), and is also famous for Kawadoko dining – this happens in summer, when restaurants erect wooden decks directly over the flowing waters of the river and under the shade of the trees overhead.
 If you do the hike in winter and fancy a warming soak in some hot springs at the end, go in the reverse direction as Kurama has a famous onsen at the top end of the town.
-With a bit of time to check out Kurama temple and Kifune shrine, and enjoy a Kawadoko meal or a soak in the onsen, this Kurama to Kibune hike makes for a cracking half-day out from Kyoto.
+With a bit of time to check out Kurama temple and Kifune shrine, and enjoy a Kawadoko meal or a soak in the onsen, this Kurama to Kibune hike makes for a cracking day out from Kyoto.

 (If you find the tengu as fascinating as I do, you might also want to check out Mt Takao in Tokyo)